freshpack/freshpack/README.md

 ## Available yarn scripts

-Note: Do not forget to change the directory.
+Note: Do not forget to change the directory
 ```bash
 $ cd <project-directory>
 ```

 ### Test app
+Note: Only usable after previous use of option --test
 ```bash
 $ yarn test
 ```

 ### Lint app
+Note: Only usable after previous use of option --lint
 ```bash
 $ yarn lint
 ```